31 Aug 2017

 Current Economic Situation

-The Turkish economy is estimated to have expanded by 3.3% last year, thanks mainly to the strong domestic demand in the light of soft oil prices, an accommodative monetary policy and rising minimum wages.
+The Turkish economy expanded by 2.9% last year, thanks mainly to the strong domestic demand in the light of soft oil prices, an accommodative monetary policy and rising minimum wages.
 That said, government instability after the general election in June 2015, in which the ruling party lost its parliamentary majority, along with geopolitical tensions arising from its neighbouring countries, has been a hindrance to economic growth.
-Worries over spillover from the Russian fallout and tighter global liquidity as the US normalises its monetary policy have, on the other hand, put Turkish assets and lira under pressure.
+Worries over tighter global liquidity as the US normalises its monetary policy have further put Turkish assets and lira under pressure.

-Looking forward, on the back of relatively resilient export performance due to a weak lira and a continued revival of the European economy, the Turkish economy is expected to remain vibrant.
-Given further recovery of business and consumer sentiment, the Turkish economy is forecast to see another 3.0% growth in the year ahead.
+On the other hand, Turkey’s export sector is well supported by a weak lira and a continued revival of the European economy.
+Given further recovery of business and consumer sentiment, the Turkish economy is forecast to see another 3.0% growth in 2017.

 Turkey has significantly liberalised its import regime, especially in the last decade.
 Any individual or enterprise can freely register to engage in the import business.
 It is a member of the WTO, and its tariff scheme is based on the Harmonised System (HS) for commodity coding.